-This Authorization to Self-Schedule Capacity ("A uthorization") of ("Owner"), effective this day of, 20, hereby authorizes PJM Interconnection, L.L.C. ("PJM") to self-schedule on its behalf as (" Product type"), the capacity associated with a specific generating unit ("Unit"), which it will own or control for a portion of the delivery year from June 1 to May 3 following other party or parties owning or controll year (if known): ing the Unit for the balance of such delivery ("Other Owners").
+This Authorization to Self-Schedule Capacity ("A uthorization") of ("Owner"), effective this day of, 20, hereby authorizes PJM Interconnection, L.L.C. ("PJM") to self-schedule on its behalf as (" Product type"), the capacity associated with a specific generating unit ("Unit"), which it will own or control for a portion of the delivery year from June 1 to May 31, 20 to 20 ("Delivery Year"), with the following other party or parties owning or controll year (if known): ing the Unit for the balance of such delivery ("Other Owners").
 Owner states that it will own or r control the Unit during the period(s) within the Delivery Year from// to// and any additional periods listed hereafter: ·